 To alleviate some of the dish pain, we had to reuse our forks and knives, and we used the fancy Costco disposable plates for each course, in different sizes of course.
 Each person got a real wine glass, but a plastic cup for water.
 I usually plate dishes in advance, but I didn’t have room in my fridge, so I did feel rushed.
 Overall, though, it was a great party.
 We got to make new friends and even played a little Cards Against Humanity afterwards (come on – we served Bambi’s Mom, you knew we were awful people).
 I hope this menu helps you out and you enjoy your own Disney themed dinner party one day!

 Apple & beet salad with a Disney twist!
 Let me apologize now.
 Some of you are surely here for a kid-friendly beet recipe.
 You can try to get your kids to eat it – I certainly won’t stop you – but it was actually created for an adult dinner party.
 I’ve been discussing how to host a fancy dinner party over the last couple of weeks (part 1 and part 2 if you’re interested), and I had this lovely plan to culminate it with a discussion of my Disney-themed party.
-However, my party got rescheduled, because I am nothing if not frenzied, so for now I’ll just drop this little tidbit in here.
+However, since I had to create my own recipe, I figured I’d throw this in first.

 I found this really beautiful apple and beet salad on Food and Wine when I was searching for salad ideas for the party.
 It was an instant obsession.
 Everyone knows who the evil queen is, right?
 She wanted poor, beautiful Snow White to eat her poisoned apple.
 She also had a thing for ripping people’s hearts out, which is a little bit on the evil side, but to each their own I guess.
 Anyway, I looked at this salad and saw the beets, which look a little like hearts, had dyed all the apples red.
 They looked a little… poisoned.
 So that was it.
 I knew I had to serve apple & beet salad at my party.
 Unfortunately, my husband hates beets and he’s my tester, so I revised the whole recipe to make it less beet-heavy.
 Here’s what I came up with.